Understanding How Decks are Built

 Common sense can often give you a good idea of how well your deck is aging.
 If the deck sways or shakes while you walk on it, obviously, this is a bad sign.
 However, some signs of aging are harder to detect, and a closer look at the structure by a licensed contractor may reveal problems in the making.

-Helpful Tools for Inspecting Your Deck
+Helpful Tools To Inspect Your Own Deck

 The only two tools you really need for inspecting your deck are a strong flashlight and an awl.
 If you don’t have an awl, a small screwdriver will do the same job.

 Other helpful tools for deck inspection are: